Taking care of your garden in Autumn

 Start your compost heap

-If there is ever a best time to start a compost heap, Autumn is it, because that’s when the garden is generating rubbish from just about every direction.
+If there is ever a best time to start a compost heap, Autumn is it.
+That’s when the garden is generating rubbish from just about every direction.

 This includes all the old bedding plants from borders and containers, crop debris from the veg patch and greenhouse, raked out moss from the lawn and fallen leaves from trees (though these are best rotted down separately in black polythene bags perforated with a garden fork to allow in a little air…to create leafmould.).
 Don’t use any thick woody material unless you put it through a shredder first.
 For the best results use a proper compost bin to keep the heat in.
 Find out more about making compost in our easy to follow guide.